wlg1/wlg1.github.io/ch1.3.md

 ![step2](/ch1/1.2/step2.png)

-Next, we're multiplying the first row of our matrix by the input vector.
-This corresponds to the equation:
+Next, we're multiplying the first row of our matrix by the input vector:

 $$I$$: $$\def\a{\color{red}{1}}
 \def\b{\color{blue}{0}}